Windsor lines of the London and South Western Railway: Widening Waterloo to Barnes

 The line approaching Nine Elms from the west was double track at first, for main line and Richmond line trains.
 The Richmond Railway had proposed laying a separate double track for its line, but the LSWR preferred to arrange this work itself.
 A third track, in the Up direction, was laid from Falcon Bridge as far as Vauxhall in 1848.
 A layout with three tracks approaching a major terminal was favoured at the time, enabling empty stock trains and light engines to wait for a platform and not obstruct approaching main line trains.
-In 1860 four additional platforms were opened at Waterloo for the Windsor traffic, and a fourth, down, track was opened from Vauxhall to Falcon Bridge at the same time, and most train movements were segregated: the Richmond and Windsor services used the northern pair of tracks, and they became known as "the Windsor lines".
+In 1860, four additional platforms were opened at Waterloo for the Windsor traffic, and a fourth, down, track was opened from Vauxhall to Falcon Bridge at the same time, and most train movements were segregated: the Richmond and Windsor services used the northern pair of tracks, and they became known as "the Windsor lines".
 The part of Waterloo station that they used was known as the "Windsor (line) station".

 The previous four tracks into Waterloo were increased to six in 1891, by the addition of an up main line and a down Windsor line.
-This widening was soon inadequate, and on 20 January 1898 the LSWR board agreed on the desirability of widening the Waterloo–Clapham Junction section to eight tracks as soon as possible.
-First steps towards that were taken in 1902, but the process was slow due to the necessity of taking over large numbers of slum dwellings and relocating the occupiers.
+This widening was soon inadequate, and on 20 January 1898, the LSWR board agreed on the desirability of widening the Waterloo–Clapham Junction section to eight tracks as soon as possible.
+The first steps towards that were taken in 1902, but the process was slow due to the necessity of taking over large numbers of slum dwellings and relocating the occupants.
 The widening was not carried out continuously from Waterloo to Clapham Junction, but in sections, partly due to the existence of the approach tracks to the Necropolis station, and to Nine Elms goods yard.
-This first stage was completed in 1907, and at Vauxhall there were two up Windsor lines, but from there to Waterloo there was only one, and a new Up Main Relief Line occupied the fifth space (between the Up Main Line and the Down Windsor Local Line.
+This first stage was completed in 1907, and at Vauxhall there were two up Windsor lines, but from there to Waterloo there was only one, and a new Up Main Relief Line occupied the fifth space (between the Up Main Line and the Down Windsor Local Line).